benediktms/maths/Algebra/Variables.md

  The degree of a polynomial is the highest power of the variable that appears in the polynomial.
 For example:
  $$7x^3+5xy^6-12$$
  This trinomial has a degree of 6 because the term $5xy^6$ has the highest power of 6.

+### Adding and subtracting Polynomials
+The easiest way to add and subtract polynomials is by grouping **like terms**.